akuklev/akuklev/synthetic-types.md

   Succ(pred) => Not(isEven(pred))
 ```

-Functions defined in such a way are said to be structurally recursive.
-Acircularity of inductive types amounts to the property that structurally recursive functions always terminate, i.e. cannot fall into an endless loop.
+Acircularity of inductive types amounts to the property that such functions always terminate, i.e. cannot fall into an endless loop.

-To understand the name “inductive types” let us now recall what mathematical induction is: a proof by induction is a proof that a proposition `P(n)` holds for all natural numbers `n : Nat` by demonstrating that it holds for `Zero` and holds for `Succ(n)` whenever it is already established for `n`.
+The name “inductive types” comes from the mathematical concept of inductive proof.
+A proof by induction is a proof that a proposition `P(n)` holds for all natural numbers `n : Nat` by demonstrating that it holds for `Zero` and holds for `Succ(n)` whenever it is already established for `n`.